quantopian/zipline/docs/source/bundles.rst

 ~~~~~~~~~~~~~~~~~~~~

 Data bundles exist to make it easy to use different data sources with
 zipline.
-To add a new bundle, one must implement an ingest function.
+To add a new bundle, one must implement an ``ingest`` function.

-This function is responsible for loading the data into memory and passing it to
+The ``ingest`` function is responsible for loading the data into memory and
-a set of writer objects provided by zipline to convert the data to zipline's
+passing it to a set of writer objects provided by zipline to convert the data to
-internal format.
-The ingest function may work by downloading data from a remote
+zipline's internal format.
+The ingest function may work by downloading data from
-location like the ``quandl`` bundle or yahoo bundles or it may just load files
+a remote location like the ``quandl`` bundle or yahoo bundles or it may just
-that are already on the machine.
-The function is provided with writers that will
+load files that are already on the machine.
+The function is provided with
-write the data to the correct location transactionally.
-If an ingestion fails
+writers that will write the data to the correct location transactionally.
+If an
-part way through the bundle will not be written in an incomplete state.
+ingestion fails part way through the bundle will not be written in an incomplete
+state.

 The signature of the ingest function should be: